-- Approximately 5% of patients screened will require referral to substance use evaluation and treatment - A patient may be appropriate for referral when screening responses reveal serious medical, social, legal, or interpersonal consequences associated with their substance use. - These high risk patients will receive a brief intervention followed by referral.
+- Approximately 5% of patients screened will require referral to substance use evaluation and treatment - A patient may be appropriate for referral when screening responses reveal serious medical, social, legal, or interpersonal consequences associated with their substance use. - These patients at risk will receive a brief intervention followed by referral.